Viatreen/Jets_2D/README.md

 1) Open Visual Studio.
 From the welcome page, select "Clone a repository"
 2) Use the git clone address: https://github.com/Viatreen/Jets_2D.git
 3) Now choose a directory.
 Create a directory for the repo with the name you want for the repo (eg. Jets_2D).
 It will be the root directory of the project.
-4) Visual Studio will clone and setup the project based on the CMakeLists.txt in the root directory.
+4) Visual Studio will clone and setup the project based on the CMakeLists.txt in the project root directory.
 This may take some time (~5 minutes)
 5) Wait for CMake cache generation to be completed
 6) Build and run the project by clicking the play button on the top of the screen or pressing F5